Massaging your baby strengthens the parent-infant bond and contributes to your little one’s development.

 You don’t necessarily have to take a course if you want to learn other baby massage techniques, as there are many books on the topic.
 However, the massage courses offered by some CLSCs and various organizations are a good opportunity to talk to other parents and gain confidence.
 Online massage courses are also available.

 Some babies don’t like being massaged at first.
 If your baby starts to cry when you massage them, try doing the following:

 Gently stroke their skin

-Sing to help them relax
+Sing or read them a story to help them relax

 Other babies are more sensitive to touch, and massages make them uncomfortable.
 If this is the case with your baby, wait a few weeks before trying again.